repaper/gratis/RaspberryPi/README.md

-panel        Read Only    String describing the panel and giving its pixel width and height current      Read Only    Binary image that  matches the currently displayed image (big endian) display      Read Write   Image being assembled for next display (big endian) temperature  Read Write   Set this to the current temperature in Celcius command      Write Only   Execute display operation
+panel        Read Only    String describing the panel and giving its pixel width and height current      Read Only    Binary image that  matches the currently displayed image (big endian) display      Read Write   Image being assembled for next display (big endian) temperature  Read Write   Set this to the current temperature in Celsius command      Write Only   Execute display operation
 BE           Directory    Big endian version of current and display LE           Directory    Little endian version of current and display